-- The volume flow rate (Q) is calculated using the volume coefficient (K-v), density of fluid (ρ), and pressure different between inlet and outlet of pipe (ΔP = P1 -P2 )
+- The volume flow rate (Q) is calculated using the volume coefficient (K-v), the density of the fluid (ρ), and pressure difference between inlet and outlet of pipe (ΔP = P1 -P2 )

 - The calculation of volume flow rate for liquid, gases, air and steam is given below.
 In the following table, the variables are described as: